Supported Employment Services Award pay rates

 Most employees who work for supported employment services employers are employees with disability.

-- who the SES Award covers see Supported Employment Services Award summary
+- for more information on who the SES Award covers and doesn't cover, read our Supported Employment Services Award summary

-- award coverage for employees with disability see Award coverage for employees with disability
+- read our library article on award coverage for employees with disability at Award coverage for employees with disability.

-- pay rates for employees with disability see Employees with disability pay rates.
+We also have information on pay rates for employees with disability at Employees with disability pay rates.

 Minimum rates for employees with disability

-From 30 June 2023, new Grade A and Grade B classifications have been added to the Award.
-These are in addition to the existing Grade 1 – 7 classifications.
+Grade A and Grade B classifications under the SES Award have applied since 30 June 2023.
+These classifications are in addition to the existing Grade 1 to 7 classifications.

 Grades A and B apply to employees who:

-- because of their disability, are unable to undertake the duties or exercise the level of skill and responsibility of a job in Grades 1 – 7
+- because of their disability, are unable to undertake the duties or exercise the level of skill and responsibility of a job in Grades 1 to 7

-- are in a job that doesn’t fall into Grades 1 – 7
+- are in a job that doesn’t fall into Grades 1 to 7

 - are in a job that requires a level of supervision and monitoring to accommodate the effects of their disability.